maxtkc/mvths-wiki/docs/104-github.rst

    .. figure:: images/commit.PNG
       :width: 400px

 #.
 The last step is to select Push origin.
+This final step will push your updated code to your repository on Github.

    .. figure:: images/psuh.PNG
-      :width: 400px
+      :width: 600px

+#.
+Open your respository on Github to confirm that your new files are stored in your new respository.